kitchen-boy/note-taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```
-# Installation:
+# Installation Setup:
 Copied following starter code to set up inital repo:
 [the starter code](https://github.com/coding-boot-camp/miniature-eureka)

 # Tools Used:
-* [Express.js](https://www.npmjs.com/package/express) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* [Express.js](https://www.npmjs.com/package/express): a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It is considered the de facto standard server framework for Node.js.
+* [Insomnia](https://insomnia.rest/): a powerful REST API client that allows us to test APIs and make client-side server requests without having to use a browser.
+* [Heroku](https://www.heroku.com/): a cloud application platform that enables developers to build, run, and operate applications entirely in the cloud.
+Heroku allows you to deploy a server.js file that will run the Node.js process.
+* [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli): To deploy apps easily without leaving the command line.

 # Mock-Up